Explore Copaiba Balsam Essential Oil Uses & Benefits

 Have you heard of Copaiba Balsam essential oil?
 Until recently, it wasn’t well known to aromatherapists, but it’s gaining more popularity.
-Some are even touting it as an alternative to CBD or cannabis oil for its immune system support and other health benefits.
+Some are even touting it for its immune system support and other health benefits.
 We recently began carrying Copaiba Balsam essential oil, so we want to introduce you to some of its uses and benefits.

 First, a little background on Copaiba Balsam.
 It comes from the resin of Copaifera officinalis, a tree that is native to Brazil and parts of South America.
 The essential oil is steam distilled, with an earthy, woody, balsam-type scent that many find grounding and a bit less intense than other resin-based essential oils.